adhall13/pwn.college_Anuhya/FileGlobbing.md

 ```

 ## What I learnt
 The challenge revolves around using the square brackets `[]` for pattern matching in filenames.
 Unlike `?`, which matches exactly one character, `[]` allows you to specify a range or set of characters that can match any one of them.
 For example, `[pwn]` will match any of the characters `p`, `w`, or `n`.
 This makes `[]` a more flexible tool compared to `?`, as you can precisely control which characters can appear in a given position of the filename.
-Understanding how to apply this concept in the context of globbing is key to solving the challenge efficiently.

 ## References
 None used for this challenge